Emilio-Markus/shopify-ecommerce-analytics-sql/reports/sample_output.md

 ### Insight

-Revenue decreased significantly from January to February.
+Revenue decreased significantly from January ($1,550) to February ($540), representing a ~65% decline.

-This may indicate:
+This suggests:
-- Seasonal demand changes
+- Possible seasonality or demand drop-off
-- Reduced customer activity
+- Reduced customer engagement
-- Marketing or pricing impact
+- Potential gaps in marketing or promotions

+👉 This highlights the importance of monitoring monthly trends to quickly identify performance declines and take corrective action.

 ---